sprig/tabbar-lawlist/README.md

 The file `init-tabbar.el` has been configured to use five frames (SYSTEM; MAIN; WANDERLUST; ORG; MISCELLANEOUS).

-There are two methods for adding and removing buffers fromthe `frame-bufs-buffer-list`.
+There are two methods for adding and removing buffers from the `frame-bufs-buffer-list`.

 * The first method involves activating the `*BUFFER LIST*` menu buffer with `M-x frame-bufs RET`.
 Buffers are added with `frame-bufs-make-associated`, and buffers are removed with `frame-bufs-make-non-associated`.
 Once the selections are made, the function `frame-bufs-menu-execute` is used to solidify those choices.